appacitive/builder-docs/server/javascript/getting-started/installation/index.md

   apikey: "{apikey}",// The master or client api key for your app on appacitive.
   env: "sandbox", 	 // The environment that you are targetting (sandbox or live).
   appId: "{appId}"	 // The app id for your app on appacitive.
-  masterKey: "{key}" // Optional: The masterKey should be used only in server-side apps });
+});
 ```